nanoflat/articles/cypress and other non-selenium e2e testing tools.md

 #### Cypress in CI

-Cypress integrates in CI quite easily, there are bunch of examples for most of CI providers.
+Cypress integrates in CI quite easily, there are bunch of [examples for most of CI providers](https://docs.cypress.io/guides/guides/continuous-integration.html#What-is-supported).
-Best to run cypress as docker container, there are pre-build images or you can build it yourself from examples...
+Best to run cypress as docker container, there are pre-build images or you can build it yourself from [examples](https://github.com/cypress-io/cypress-docker-images)

 If you don't use Dashboboard service, you can publish cypress aftifacts and use any `mocha-reporter`, https://github.com/adamgruber/mochawesome is my favorite so far.

 Watchout for cache folder, which cypress use for installation -  if you have multi-job pipeline, you have to pass it as cashed folder or artifact to upstream jobs.

-With version 3.1.0 you can setup parallel runs with your CI runs.
+With version 3.1.0 you can setup parallel runs with your CI runs using Cypress Dashboard Service

-### Services
+### Cypress Dashboard Service
 Dashboard service from cypress allow you to look results of test runs.
 It have some history, video recordings and screenshots + test failure reasons in case of any.

 With new cypress 3.1.0, Dashboard service also behaves as scheduler/dispatcher for parallel runs of your tests.
 Before all tests runs were sequencial, which is not best for debugging, but now it's much improved.

 ### Other bells and rings

 Cypress have quite cool **time travel** feature.
 It allow you to look back on state of application and DOM, which can be quite helpful for debug.

 In general, debuging is one of strong sides of cypress, you can use regular `debugger()` inside your tests to break in test execution and add hook to Chrome debugger.

 There is UI inspector that can help you to build actions and locators (if you need this kind of support)

-Stubs, spies and clocks can help you to inject some state (if you work with Redux or some other state machine), simulate network responses and error handling (how your app behaives on 500 error)
+[Stubs, spies and clocks](https://docs.cypress.io/guides/guides/stubs-spies-and-clocks.html#Spies) can help you to inject some state (if you work with Redux or some other state machine), simulate network responses and error handling (how your app behaives on 500 error) and fully control time in your application (to fast-forward animation)

 Cypress waits for element to be on page automatically, so you don't need to make any async functions to support relative waits by yourself.